The Restless Years

-Cast

 Storylines

-The series made use of dramatic storylines involving murders, kidnapping, suicides, amnesia, blackmail, serial killers, blackmail, divorce, and prostitution among the more standard elements such as teenage problems, unemployment, romance, jealousy, money-making schemes, and parental problems.
+The series made use of dramatic storylines involving murders, kidnapping, suicides, amnesia, serial killers, blackmail, divorce, and prostitution among the more standard elements such as teenage problems, unemployment, romance, jealousy, money-making schemes, and parental problems.

 The show's younger characters were seen living in various share households.
 Their storylines frequently involved romances, attempts to find a job, career problems.
 There were some family groups where the parents endured marital infidelity, divorce, problems with their children.

 Dr Bruce Russell's first wife, Alison (Julieanne Newbould), suffered a miscarriage and was soon afterwards killed by terrorists while on holiday in Asia.
 Bruce later married Olivia Baxter.
 She fell pregnant but there were complications.
 Bruce arranged for her to have an abortion as the pregnancy could harm her health.
 After this she became mentally deranged and divorced him.
 Olivia subsequently snatched a baby and went on the run.

 The Restless Years, unlike previous series, did not focus on a physical locale, although presented a loose set of relationships where frequent phone calls defined the facilitated links, and frequently occur in the various foyers of the apartment building where the characters resided.
 Although various scenes were featured at a local bar called "Thommo's", a much frequented cafe, and subsequently a youth refuge and a cafe called the "Beck and Call", the series although filmed in the in-house studios, including shopping centres, parks, gardens and the beach.
 The physical relationships from the various residences were not clearly defined, and the established logic was restricted to a subset of regulars.